Moustafaa91/EquipmentRentalShop/README.md

 To start build the project you  need to make sure you installed:
 * Make sure that .Net framework 4.5 installed
-* Unity package for applying DI, to install it run this command in Package Manager Console at visual studio ```Install-Package Unity.Mvc3```
+* Unity package for applying DI
+** it should be installed in project, and in case it's not you can simply installed with the following command in Package Manager Console at visual studio ```Install-Package Unity.Mvc3```

 ## Solution Details and Design
 This solution based on MVC design pattern, as Controller layer calls the business logic layer and retrieve object that contains service response and the model in case of success calling.